emezeske/lein-cljsbuild/README.md

 ## Sharing Code Between Clojure and ClojureScript

 Sharing code with lein-cljsbuild is accomplished via the configuration of "crossovers".
-A crossover specifies a directory in your Clojure project, the content of which should be copied into your ClojureScript project.
+A crossover specifies a namespace in your Clojure project, the content of which should be copied into your ClojureScript project.
 The files in the Clojure directory will be monitored and copied over when they are modified.
-Of course, remember that since the files will be used by both Clojure and ClojureScript, they will need to only use the subset of features provided by both languages.
+Of course, remember that since the namespace will be used by both Clojure and ClojureScript, it will need to only use the subset of features provided by both languages.

-Assuming that your top-level directory structure looked something like this:
+Assuming that your top-level directory structure looks something like this:

 <pre>
 ├── src-clj